 ● Wrote and maintained editorial style guide

-● Managed team of writers and researchers, ghost-wrote newspaper columns, promoted books
+● Managed team of writers and researchers, ghost-wrote newspaper columns, promoted books in media appearances

 Aimed at advising and amusing girls age 12 and up, this collection includes quotations from 500 famous women, including suffragists, pioneers, politicians, moms, musicians, athletes, and actors.
 The quotes are grouped by categories, such as friendship, confidence, and creativity.

 With quotes, suggestions, poems, and advice from celebrities, such as Beyonce Knowles and Amelia Earhart, provides young girls with encouragement and inspiration for achieving success in any career they wish to pursue.
 Original.

 A handbook for girls ages ten to sixteen familiarizes them with the basic issues affecting girls and women today and explains how to cultivate a healthy self-image, presenting a mix of facts, activities, profiles, poems, and resource lists.
 Original.

 A collection of true stories, quotes, poems, and personal advice on various aspects of romantic relationships and being in love includes work by Oprah Winfrey, Sarah Jessica Parker, Amy Tan, Jennifer Love Hewitt, and others.